patjlm/rayn-blog/index.md

 According to the information in-app, the vault allocation is 60% on Mimo staking and 40% on mining.

-## Mining vault
+## Blockchain (aka Mining) vault
-Begining of 2023, Rayn launched the [Mining vault](https://rayn.money/mining-vault/).
+Begining of 2023, Rayn launched the [Blockchain vault](https://rayn.money/mining-vault/) (initially called mining vault).
 They initially had a pool of 10M USD (or Euros?) allocated to this and added twice 2M since then

 In a nutshell
 * they buy machines - they got very good prices during the bear market (most cryptos going down..)